pingcap/docs-cn/reference/tools/tikv-control.md

 TiKV Control (`tikv-ctl`) is a command line tool of TiKV, used to manage the cluster.

 When you compile TiKV, the `tikv-ctl` command is also compiled at the same time.
-If the cluster is deployed using Ansible, the `tikv-ctl` binary file exists in the corresponding `tidb-ansible/resources/bin` directory.
+If the cluster is deployed using TiDB Ansible, the `tikv-ctl` binary file exists in the corresponding `tidb-ansible/resources/bin` directory.
 If the cluster is deployed using the binary, the `tikv-ctl` file is in the `bin` directory together with other files such as `tidb-server`, `pd-server`, `tikv-server`, etc.

 ## General options